akien-mga/freetumble/README.md

 FreeTumble's source code is licensed under the GNU General Public License, version 3 or (at your option) any later version (GPLv3+).

+The FreeSansBold.ttf font from the GNU FreeFont project is distributed under the GPLv3+.

 Most assets (graphics, sound effects) have no specified license.
 Assuming that they were all designed by Suiland with the intent to make a GPLv3+ game, we assume that those assets are also under the GPLv3+ license.
 This would